bioinfo-lab/TADBD/README.md

 TADBD: a sensitive and fast method for detection of TAD boundaries

 Abstract<br>
- 　  Hi-C technology allows for genome-wide profiling of chromatin interactions in space.
  　  Topological Associated Domain (TAD) is a self-interacting genomic block.
 The detection of TAD boundaries on Hi-C contact matrix is one of the most important issues in the analysis of 3D genome architecture at TAD level.
 Here, we present TADBD, a sensitive and fast computational method for detection of TAD boundaries on Hi-C contact matrix.
 It implements a Haar-based algorithm considering Haar diagonal template, the acceleration via a compact integrogram, multi-scale aggregation at template size, and statistical filtering.
 Compared with the other six popular methods based on simulated and experimental Hi-C data, TADBD is competitive in terms of accuracy, speed and robustness.
 In addition, a new R package TADBD is freely given out online.

 1> Datasets<br>
   Simulated data:<br>